+Since the damage from tanning is cumulative, introducing yourself to UV radiation during the winter months adds to the sun exposure you already get in the summer, increasing your risk of melanoma.
 Using indoor tanning equipment before the age of 35 increases the risk of melanoma by 59 percent; indoor tanning equipment is actually classified as a Group 1 carcinogen because of its link to causing cancer.

 Yet despite the known risks of indoor tanning, surveys show that tanning equipment use remains high.
 In 2014, about 1.35 million Canadians reported using indoor tanning equipment in the past year, with young women the biggest users.

 To help reduce skin cancer rates, it’s key to shift the pro-tanning culture that exists today in Nova Scotia.

 One concerning trend is health clubs and gyms across the province that offer both exercise and indoor tanning.
 A recent survey of Nova Scotian fitness facilities found 13 businesses offering indoor tanning under the same roof as exercise centres.
 In other cases, tanning salons and exercise centres, owned by the same company, were located just metres apart.
 Facilities like this exist province-wide and range from small, independent operations to large national chains.

 Many health clubs in Nova Scotia offer financial incentives that make tanning more accessible, including unlimited tanning and reduced rates, such as 25 percent off tanning with a year-long gym membership.